What Are My Options for Cataract Surgery in Austin?

 The doctor assesses your eyesight through an in-depth eye test whereby your sight’s examined.
 An eye chart test shows how well your vision performs over certain distances.
 In addition, tonometry testing gets performed to see how good your eye pressure is.

 Of all tonometry tests, the most popular involves a blow of air to the cornea so that the pressure of your eye gets checked.
 Eye drops also help pupils become larger.
 The purpose is to check the optic nerve, retina, and back of the eye for any impairment.

 What Are the Treatments for Cataract Surgery in Austin?

-At Texan Eye Care, here’s how we perform surgery to meet your needs.
+At Texan Eye Care, we did our best to cover all the things you need to know about cataract surgery.
 That way, you can ensure your cataract surgery in Austin goes to plan.

 Austin Cataract Surgery

 Before the procedure, we will go through all the things you can expect from cataract surgery.